Buyer beware: foreign income in a corporation

 Corporate investment income is taxed as passive income at flat rates that vary by province and territory.
 There are no graduated tax rates for corporate investment income.
 The corporate tax rate on investment income is typically similar to the highest personal marginal tax rate and exceeds 50% in many provinces.

 Interest income and foreign dividends are taxed as regular income.
-A portion of the corporate tax is refundable and is added to the refundable dividend tax on hand account (RDTOH).
+A portion of the corporate tax is refundable and is added to the non-eligible refundable dividend tax on hand account (NERDTOH).
 Both income sources are less tax efficient than capital gains or Canadian dividends.

-In a corporate setting, the taxation of foreign dividend income is even more punitive than interest income because the amount that would otherwise be added to the corporation’s RDTOH is less than what it otherwise would be due to the foreign tax withholding mechanism when the dividend is paid in Canada.
-On U.S dividends, for example, the withholding tax requirement under the Canada-U.S. tax treaty is 15%.
+In a corporate setting, the taxation of foreign dividend income is even more punitive than interest income.
+In this situation, the amount that would be added to the corporation’s NERDTOH is less than what it would be if for interest income due to the foreign tax withholding mechanism when the dividend is paid in Canada.
+On U.S. dividends, for example, the withholding tax requirement under the Canada-U.S. tax treaty is 15%.
 Keep in mind, the withholding tax requirement can differ depending on the source country and whether or not a tax treaty is in place.

 Foreign exposure without the tax issues